-Bornstein & Song was motivated to develop this website in response to the federal government’s decision to implement and make Mandatory the FSSI for annual federal government procurement of $500+ billion.
+Bornstein & Song developed this website in response to the federal government’s decision to implement and make Mandatory the FSSI for annual federal government procurement of $500+ billion.
 The FSSI decision was clearly defined in the December 5, 2012 Office of Management & Budget (OMB) “Memorandum for the Heads of Executive Departments and Agencies - Improving Acquisition through Strategic Sourcing”.

-There is an immediate sense of urgency as GSA intends to implement 10 new FSSIs in FY 2013-2014, beginning with the Janitorial/ Sanitation Products (JanSan) and Maintenance, Repair, and Operations Supplies (MRO), which will be implemented in November / December 2013.
+There is an immediate sense of urgency as GSA intends to implement 10 new FSSIs in FY 2013-2014, beginning with the Janitorial/ Sanitation Products (JanSan) and Maintenance, Repair, and Operations Supplies (MRO), and Building Maintenance and Operations (BMO), Office Supplies (OS3).

-Bornstein & Song developed this website as an informational tool to alert the JanSan & MRO industry of the dangers of the FSSI program.
-Having seen the damage the FSSI program has already caused for the Office Supplies federal contracting community, and realizing that the JanSan & MRO FSSI is going mostly unnoticed, Bornstein & Song decided to alert the industry.
+Bornstein & Song developed this website as an informational tool to alert the Federal Government Contracting and Vendor Community of the dangers of the FSSI program.
+Having seen the damage the FSSI has already caused for the Office Supplies (OS2) federal contracting community, and realizing that the FSSI is being fast-tracked and going mostly unnoticed, Bornstein & Song decided to alert the Community.

 Bornstein & Song Research, since 2000, has been driven by their faith-based belief that they have been given this unique opportunity to be a "vehicle for good" to address issues which impact the small business community, jobs and the U.S. economy.

-Samuel D. Bornstein is a 35 year Professor of Accounting & Taxation at Kean University School of Business, Union, NJ.
+Samuel D. Bornstein: 37 year Professor of Accounting & Taxation, Kean University School of Business, Union, NJ.

-Jung I. Song, CPA is managing partner of Bornstein & Song CPAs & Consultants in Oakhurst, NJ.
+Jung I. Song, CPA: Managing partner of Bornstein & Song CPAs & Consultants in Oakhurst, NJ.